 Debriefing.
-At the end of the session, we removed the breakout room and conducted a semi-structured interview, which took about 30 minutes.
-Before starting the interviews, we confirmed their will-ingness to proceed.
-We asked participants about their experiences with EXPLORESELF, their rationales for adding and moving between themes and questions, receptiveness to AI-driven guidance, and how the interface helped or hindered their exploration and reflection.
+At the end of the session, we removed the breakout room and conducted a semi-structured interview for about 30 minutes.
+Before starting the interviews, we confirmed their willingness to proceed.
+We asked participants about their experiences with EX-PLORESELF, their rationales for adding and moving between themes and questions, receptiveness to AI-driven guidance, and how the interface helped or hindered their exploration and reflection.